ttasterisco/ttasterisco.github.com/_posts/2010-11-27-why-I-love-regina-spektor-and-you-should-too.md

 ---
 layout: post
-title: Why I Love Regina Spektor.
-And You Should Too.
+title: Why I Love Regina Spektor and You Should Too
+summary: A Platonic Love Letter
 ---

+Regina Ilya Spektor was born in Moscow in 19... etc make a description of who she is

 ## why?